 Internet logs are retained for 6 months

-Should you encounter problems with the wireless network at our offices, you may contact us as detailed here.
+Should you encounter problems with the wireless network at our offices, you can contact the Student Helpdesk.

 Note that authentication problems should typically be addressed to the support staff at your home site, as the security mechanisms within eduroam mean that much of the detail of the authentication step is not visible to the support staff at visited sites.